 This week we read Chapters 11-15 in our Advent book, The Greatest Gift. (affiliate link)

 If you are just checking in you can see the introduction, week 1, week 2, week 4 and week 5 here.
 Please don’t be discouraged if you haven’t read every day or have fallen a little behind.
 The daily readings are relatively quick and one doesn’t necessarily build on the other, so you can skip ahead if needed.
-There is also an exciting offer at the end of this post that you won’t want to miss!

 As I read through the scriptures and thoughts this week I visualized a scarlet thread.
 This thread running through all of time, straight into our lives and connecting each one of us to another, but most of all tethering our hearts to the Lord.
 A bright fire of red, the scarlet of riches, blood and flames.
 Our hearts.
 So purposely planned, woven by our maker, knitted to each other, binding our very souls to God.